Prince Harry And Meghan Markle Reportedly Confirmed Engagement, BBC On Standby For The Announcement

 At any rate, Meghan Markle is probably being accommodated inside the Kensington Palace grounds now.
 She packed her things up and left her apartment in Toronto last week to fly to London.

-The American actress also recently quit being Rachel Zane in the US legal TV drama, Suits.
+The American actress also recently quit being Rachel Zane in the U.S. legal TV drama, Suits.
 Observers believe that these activities are part of preparations for her upcoming wedding to Prince Harry.

 Prince Harry's Engagement to Meghan Markle: Her Move into Kensington Palace Moves London's Bookies https://t.co/iwCFJIiQnb pic.twitter.com/k3TlIaSTHp